Glyphs & Relics

 SOLUTION

 Glyphs and Relics introduced a new progression layer that unlocks early, teaches itself gradually, and scales into one of the deepest optimization systems in the game.
-The experience was designed to make complex decisions feel understandable, reversible, and rewarding at every stage.
+It also established a predictable store structure, giving Live Ops a reliable way to introduce new items.

 Unlock and Access

-The system is introduced before it becomes usable, giving players time to understand its structure.
-Relic slots preview future possibilities through clear slot shapes, and an in-context tooltip explains when and how the system unlocks.
-By the time players gain access, the UI already feels familiar.
+The system is introduced before it becomes active, giving players time to understand its structure.
+Relic slots preview future states through distinct shapes, and an in-context tooltip explains when and how the feature unlocks.
+By the time it’s available, the UI is already familiar.

 Meaningful Customization

-Glyphs attach to specific Relic slots, enabling intentional builds through stat combinations and set bonuses.
-Players can tailor heroes for different modes and strategies, rewarding experimentation while preserving clear rules and constraints.
+Glyphs attach to specific Relic slots, creating structured build combinations through stat pairings and set bonuses.
+Players can tailor heroes for different modes and strategies within defined rules and constraints.

 Upgrade and Reveal